vanx2/signagify/README.md

 # signageify
-make all chromecasts in a same local NW to playback a video
+keep all chromecast in local NW playback a same video as signage